kalhollywood/nextjs_shop/README.md

 ## Key Learnings

-- Sanity can be used to create a backend database and content management system and you can set up the schema as a JS object.
+- As a headless CMS, Sanity can be used to create a backend database and content management system and you can set up the schema as a JS object.
 - You can set up JS files in square brackets [] to have them be dynamically rendered - as with the product slug file in this project.
 Libraries such as React Router was not required.
+- Learned how to use getServerSideProps, getStaticProps and getStaticPaths
+- Managing React states using React Context